Last modified April 25, 2017 at 11:10 am

 For Mini Rex, the struggle to establish a “dry karaoke” bar on Ludlow Street continues.
 Despite defeat.
 You’ll recall that the concept, co-founded by Edouard Gave and Karin Elgai, includes conjoined venues that would include separate entrances for sober and drinking patrons.
 Different wrist stamps for each side, but booze could be consumed in all the […]

 Last modified April 10, 2017 at 12:41 pm

 Mini Rex is now livin’ on a prayer.
-The proposed concept for 87 Ludlow Street was dealt a blow last night, when the SLA subcommittee of Community Board 3 voted to deny.
-The “dry karaoke” concept (three rooms across two floors) has been gunning to take the reins from Leftfield for the last couple months.
-Owner-applicants […]
+The proposed concept for 87 Ludlow Street was dealt a blow last night, when the SLA subcommittee of Community Board 3 telegraphed their denial, forcing the applicant to withdraw.
+The “dry karaoke” concept (three rooms across two floors) has been gunning to take the reins from Leftfield for […]

 Last modified March 13, 2017 at 11:42 pm